-The Center for American History (CAH) at the University of Texas at Austin is a history resource center of national importance.
+The Briscoe Center for American History (BCAH) at the University of Texas at Austin is a history resource center of national importance.
 As a special collections library, archive, and museum, the Center supports research and education on the history of the United States by acquiring, preserving and making accessible research collections and by sponsoring exhibits, conferences, oral history projects, publications, and fellowships.
 Its holdings include books, periodicals, manuscript and archival collections, sound recordings, oral history transcripts, maps, newspapers, photographs, and artifacts.
-Of interest to Texas history researchers are the Eugene C. Barker Collection;the most extensive collection of Texas-related material in existenceand other significant collection components and divisions, including the John Nance Garner Museum in Uvalde, Texas; the Sam Rayburn Library and Museum near Bonham; and Winedale Historic structures complex near Round Top.
-For more information, visit the CAH website.
+Of interest to Texas history researchers are the Eugene C. Barker Collectionthe most extensive collection of Texas-related material in existenceand other significant collection components and divisions, including the Briscoe-Garner Museum in Uvalde, Texas; the Sam Rayburn Library and Museum near Bonham; and Winedale Historic structures complex near Round Top.
+For more information, visit the BCAH website.

-The Shumla School is a publicly supported 501(c)(3) organization with an education and research campus on a 1600-acre ranch near Shumla, Texas (between Del Rio and Langtry).
+The Shumla Archaeological Research and Education Center is a publicly supported 501(c)(3) organization with an education and research campus on a 1600-acre ranch near Shumla, Texas (between Del Rio and Langtry).
 The Shumla School's mission is to provide education through Studying Human Use of Materials, Land, and Art.
 The School offers youth and adult education programs that follow a learn-by-doing philosophy and focus on the cultural and ecological resources present within the archeological heartland of Texas, the lower Pecos region.
 The School is ideally situated for instruction and innovative studies in archeology, ecology, natural history, prehistoric lifeways, and art.
 In the surrounding region are more than two hundred rockshelters, many containing well-preserved archeological deposits and elaborately painted 4000 year-old murals.
-Executive Director Dr. Carolyn E. Boyd is author of Rock Art of the Lower Pecos (2003, Texas A&M University Press).
+Founder Dr. Carolyn E. Boyd is author of The White Shaman Mural: An Enduring Creation Narrative in the Rock Art of the Lower Pecos (2016, University of Texas Press) and Rock Art of the Lower Pecos (2003, Texas A&M University Press).
 For information, visit the Shumla website.

 The Department of Anthropology at Texas A&M University has programs on archeology, biological anthropology, and cultural anthropology.
 The department is home to the Nautical Archaeology Program (one of the few in the world that provides graduate training in the archaeology of shipwreck sites) and the Center for the Study of the First Americans which studies sites occupied by the first inhabitants of the Americas.
 The department sponsors Anthropology in the News, a site that provides links to new stories that feature some aspect of anthropology.
 As a TBH partner, faculty and students from the Department of Anthropology have collaborated in adding information about the history and prehistory of Texas to the website.
 For more information, visit the department's website.